polera/rxs/README.md

 This setting applies to both the interactive reader and `rxs add`.
 In `auto` mode, rxs makes an additional request to an article's linked page only when the feed copy looks partial, then stores readable full text as a separate overlay for offline reading and search.
+The reader marks enriched entries as `full text`.
 Complete feed entries do not cause an article request, and failed downloads leave the feed-provided content intact.
 Attempts are retried only after the item's URL, feed content, or update time changes.

 Enrichment processes static HTML only.
 It does not run JavaScript, retain cookies, send URL credentials, or bypass authentication and paywalls.
 Private,